-C. The COD Chair may agree to resolve a complaint through informal methods through the OSC, if appropriate and agreed to by the person filing the complaint.
+D. The COD Chair may agree to resolve a complaint through informal methods through the OSC, if appropriate and agreed to by the person filing the complaint.
 In all cases, the COD Chair will review each complaint on a case-by-case basis to determine if the complaint is appropriate for an Institute process.
 If so, the Chair will determine what available Institute process is most appropriate.

-D. Off-campus misconduct may be a basis for MIT disciplinary action if the Institute considers that such alleged misconduct may have violated Institute policy and expectations of civility, integrity, and respect.
+E. Off-campus misconduct may be a basis for MIT disciplinary action if the Institute considers that such alleged misconduct may have violated Institute policy and expectations of civility, integrity, and respect.
 The Chair of the COD will determine, on a case-by-case basis, if it is appropriate to address a complaint of this kind.

-E. A Complainant, in consultation with the OSC, may attempt a resolution through informal methods of dispute resolution, if approved by the COD Chair.
+F. A Complainant, in consultation with the OSC, may attempt a resolution through informal methods of dispute resolution, if approved by the COD Chair.

-F. Other case resolution bodies may be empowered by the COD to resolve specific cases.
+G.Other case resolution bodies may be empowered by the COD to resolve specific cases.
 These resolution bodies receive their authority from the Chair and should regularly review their functioning and cases with the COD.
 Unless otherwise specified, these resolution bodies will operate under the COD rules.

-G. The Institute expects students to engage appropriately with the discipline process and considers sanctions assigned by the COD to be required components of the student's education.
-The COD and the Office of Student Citizenship have the authority to place registration, transcript, and graduation holds in order to require students to attend meetings related to the COD process, enforce sanctions, respond to past due sanctions, and otherwise effect the COD's purpose.
+H. The Institute expects students to engage appropriately with the discipline process and considers sanctions assigned by the COD to be required components of the student's education.
+The COD and the Office of Student Conduct have the authority to place registration, transcript, and graduation holds in order to require students to attend meetings related to the COD process, enforce sanctions, respond to past due sanctions, and otherwise effect the COD's purpose.

 III.
-Interim Actions
+Interim or Administrative Actions

-Complaints of student misconduct occasionally require the Institute to take immediate action in order to protect the health, safety, or wellbeing of individuals or the community; to maintain academic integrity; to uphold Institute values; to end ongoing or prevent further misconduct; to separate individuals involved in a case; or for other similar reasons.
-To that end, the Chancellor, the Chair of the COD, the Dean for Student Life, the Director of Student Citizenship (after consultation with the Chair), or any of their respective designees are authorized to impose immediate interim measures when, in their judgment, such measures are necessary and appropriate under the particular circumstances.
-Possible interim suspension of a student organization, removal of a student from MIT housing or relocation to another room or residence hall, no-contact orders, restricting a student's access to certain campus locations, or changes to academic or work schedules.
-Interim measures will usually remain in place pending the resolution of proceedings before the COD.
+At times, it is necessary for the Institute to take immediate action in order to protect the health, safety, wellbeing, or educational or working experience of students, employees, or the broader MIT community; to maintain academic integrity; to uphold Institute values; to end ongoing or prevent further misconduct; to separate individuals involved in a case; or for other similar reasons.
+To that end, the Institute reserves the right to take any interim or permanent administrative action that it deems necessary and appropriate under the particular circumstances.
+Possible measures include without limitation interim suspension of a student from the Institute, interim suspension of a student organization, temporary or permanent removal of a student from MIT housing or relocation to another room or residence hall, restrictions on student organization or residence hall activities, no-contact orders, restricting a student's access to certain campus locations, or changes to academic or work schedules.

-In addition, regardless whether a complaint is brought before the COD, the Title IX office is authorized to take immediate actions that it determines are necessary and appropriate to respond to allegations of sexual misconduct, intimate partner violence, and stalking as required by state and federal laws and regulations.
+In addition, regardless whether a complaint is brought before the COD, the Title IX office is authorized to take immediate actions that it determines are necessary and appropriate to respond to concerns related to sexual misconduct (including harassment), intimate partner violence stalking, or other forms of gender-based discrimination.